KrishChopra22/KrishChopra22/README.md

 </h2>

-- 🌱 I’m currently learning everything 😭🤣
+- 🌱 I’m currently learning everything 😭
-- 👯 I’m looking to collaborate with others 🤝
+- 👯 I’m looking for remote internships 🌐✈
 - 👀 Working on Mobile App Development 👨‍💻
 - 🥅 2022 Goals: Contribute more to Open Source projects 🌏
 - ⚡ Fun fact: I love to do some experiments in life 💥